 Push for Sesame as a U.S. Top Allergen

-FARE, the large food allergy non-profit, and the Asthma and Allergy Foundation of America (AAFA) are urging the passage of the proposed Food Labeling Modernization Act.
+Allergy nonprofits FARE (Food Allergy Research and Education) and AAFA (Asthma and Allergy Foundation of America) are urging the passage of the proposed Food Labeling Modernization Act.
 If passed, it would finally make sesame the ninth regulated U.S. top allergen, so that it must be declared on food packages.